irmen/Pyro4/docs/source/nameserver.rst

-NS_PORT            the port number of the name server NS_BCHOST          the hostname or ip address of the name server's broadcast responder NS_BCPORT          the port number of the name server's broadcast responder
+NS_PORT            the port number of the name server NS_BCHOST          the hostname or ip address of the name server's broadcast responder NS_BCPORT          the port number of the name server's broadcast responder NATHOST            the external hostname in case of NAT NATPORT            the external port in case of NAT
 ================== ===========